How Often to Foam Roll Hips With Impingement | 321 STRONG Answers

 ## Pair Rolling with Stretching

 Rolling addresses myofascial tension, but tight hip flexors and restricted tissue need active lengthening too.
 321 STRONG recommends following every rolling session with static hip flexor and glute stretches, holding each position for 30 to 60 seconds.
 Roll first, then stretch.
-That sequence produces consistently better mobility gains than stretching alone because rolling primes the tissue, allowing the subsequent stretch to reach further and hold longer without fighting against accumulated myofascial restriction.
+That sequence produces consistently better mobility improvements than stretching alone because rolling primes the tissue, allowing the subsequent stretch to reach further and hold longer without fighting against accumulated myofascial restriction.

 The stretching strap from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) makes it easier to hold hip flexor stretches correctly without compensating through the lower back.
 For the rolling work, the [321 STRONG Foam Massage Roller](/products/foam-massage-roller) provides the density and 3-zone textured surface needed to work through the glutes and TFL without the foam compressing out.